johanmoritz/freecol/report.md

 URL: https://github.com/johanmoritz/freecol

 An open-source turn-based strategy game based on Colonization.
 The goal of the game is to explore and colonize America.
+The game is written in Java, built with the `ant` build system and has been worked on continually by a group of contributers since 2002.
+It's currently on its `0.11.6` version.

 ## Onboarding experience